 PhD in Biochemistry from Carnegie-Mellon University, Pittsburgh, PA

-BS in Biology and Physics from Oakland University, Oakland, CA
+BS in Biological Sciences from Oakland University, Rochester, CA

 Immigrant, Refugee and Global Health and Policy; International Health Organizations